 A Community Collaboration Program: Sports Physicals

 Every spring the Children’s/AISD School Nurses partner with Travis County Medical Society, Dell Children’s Medical Center, Austin Independent School District Athletics, and other community partners to provide free sports physicals to students who do not have a medical home.
 This collaboration takes place over 4 evenings and has the capacity to service approximately 150-200 students per evening.
-During SY 2012-13, sports physicals were provided to 668 students, who had self-identified as having limited access to health care.
+During SY 2013-14, sports physicals were provided to 857 students, up from 668 students the prior year.
+These students had self-identified as having limited access to health care.
 Student athletes served by the program include those participating in Special Olympics.